 Each runner must stay on the marked route, even to sleep.

 All runners who voluntarily venture outside the marked course are no longer under the responsibility of the organization.

 - 22. Showers

 There is the possibility of a hot shower at the end of the race.
 Access to the end-of-race showers is strictly accessible only to runners.
-The bib is the pass to access the showers.

 - 23. Ranking and reward